Featured run

 84.66%

-Joint accuracy with REST and applicability diagnostics
+Joint accuracy with rest and applicability diagnostics

-Adds REST and applicability diagnostics beyond the saved test split.
+Adds rest and applicability diagnostics beyond the saved test split.

-Deployment pair invariant passed; 2.26% applicability FN on true non-REST
+Deployment pair invariant passed; 2.26% applicability FN on true non-rest

 Chronological replay